markusrenoldner/science-notes/Curvilinear and generalized coordinates.md

 $$\begin{equation}
     \boldsymbol{e}_j \equiv \frac{\boldsymbol{v}_j}{\Vert \boldsymbol{v}_j \Vert} = \frac{\boldsymbol{v}_j}{\sqrt{g_{jj}}} \hspace{2cm} \text{depends on y/r}
 \end{equation}$$
+Concrete examples can be found in [[Polar, cylindrical and spherical coordinates]].

 ## Coordinates
 We have introduced curvilinear coordinate systems as maps.
 The inverse assigns to each point in $M$ its coordinates.